 Navigating Deep Transitions

-For more information please contact the project assistant: Nikki Wunderlich, firstname.lastname@example.org.
+For more information please contact the project assistant: Nicky Wunderlich, firstname.lastname@example.org.

 We currently collaborate with both private and public investors, the former ranging from small family endowment offices and impact investors, to multi-billion-dollar pension and other funds (such as Baillie Gifford).
 We anticipate over the coming years to continue working with investors of all types, as well as engaging with a wider range of other partners, including social movements and firms.
 We’re starting up a project with Oxfam that looks at the relationship between investing and activism and social movements.